Ginger Almond Rhubarb Bars with Coconut Crust

 - Spoon the filling carefully over the hot crust.
 Bake for 30- 35 minutes more.
 Cool completely before cutting into bars.
 I store leftovers, covered, in the refrigerator.

-For the All Purpose Gluten Free Four Blend recipe, click HERE.
+Note: For my All Purpose Gluten Free Four Blend recipe, click HERE, or use your favorite cup-for-cup replacement.